opinchard-r7/weak_creds_checks/README.md

 Running r7_weak_creds.pl will generate the new .vck and .xml file(s) within a directory corresponding to the service for the checks.

-$ ./r7_weak_creds.pl ssh usernames.txt passwords.txt realms.txt
+$ ./r7_weak_creds.pl cifs usernames.txt passwords.txt realms.txt

 $ ls cmty*